billtubbs/thesis-sims/README.md

 ## Unit tests

-A set of test scripts are included to verify that various components are working correctly.
+A set of test scripts are included to verify that the main sub-routines are working correctly.
 To run all the tests run the following command from the main directory of this repository.

 ```
 >> runtests